-What Else Should I Know About Once Upon a Time in Hollywood?
+Is Harvey Weinstein involved in Once Upon a Time in Hollywood?

 The movie is Tarantino’s first feature film in his career not to be associated with longtime producer Harvey Weinstein.
 After sexual abuse allegations against Weinstein surfaced in October 2017, Tarantino severed ties with The Weinstein Company and sought a new distributor for his project.

 In November 2017, Sony emerged as the film’s distributors, agreeing to finance the $95 million production budget and hand “extraordinary creative controls” to Tarantino, who also has final cut privilege.

 How did Once Upon a Time in Hollywood do at the box office?

 Once Upon a Time in Hollywood grossed $142.5 million in the United States and Canada, and $231.8 million in other territories, for a worldwide total of $374.3 million.
 It is currently Tarantino’s second-highest grossing movie of all time, behind Django Unchained.

 What did critics have to say about Once Upon a Time in Hollywood?

 Once Upon a Time in Hollywood has an 85% rating on Rotten Tomatoes, a score of 83 on Metacritic, and a B on CinemaScore.
 The movie received praise for Brad Pitt and Leonardo DiCaprio’s performances, Tarantino’s directing, and, surprisingly, its representation of moral and theological values.